wilsonliaows/docs/developing-connectors/google-sheets.md

 *Sample Google Sheets spreadsheet with a header row and 4 data rows*

 ### Configuring the new sheet row trigger
+Select the **New sheet row** trigger.

+![set up application](/assets/images/google-sheets/application-and-trigger.png)
+*Set up the application and the trigger*

 To configure the trigger, we need to select the spreadsheet and the actual sheet to process.
 Selecting a specific spreadsheet would generate your list of sheets within that spreadsheet.

-![set up application](/assets/images/google-sheets/application-and-trigger.png)
-*Set up the application and the trigger*

 ![Blank Trigger](/assets/images/google-sheets/trigger-setup-blank.png)
-*Blank trigger form*
+*Select the spreadsheet to monitor for new rows*

+Select the specific sheet to monitor for new rows.

 ![Filled trigger](/assets/images/google-sheets/trigger-setup-filled.png)
-*Filled trigger form*
+*Once the spreadsheet has been selected, an additional picklist is generated asking for the specific sheet to monitor*

 Set up your action: